alorence/django-modern-rpc/docs/source/basic_usage/settings.rst

 Default: ``True``

 Control how builtin types are handled by XML-RPC serializer and deserializer.
-Id set to True (default), dates will be converted to ``datetime.datetime`` by XML-RPC deserializer.
+If set to True (default), dates will be converted to ``datetime.datetime`` by XML-RPC deserializer.
 If set to False, dates will be converted to `XML-RPC DateTime`_ instances (or `equivalent`_ for Python 2).